pretzelhammer/drawduel/readme.md

 1.  http://localhost:8888/game/#test-chris

 The "personas" are managed entirely by the client and the server isn't aware of them.
 They also persist between games, although the only player-facing data within a "persona" is the player name.

+#### trying things out

+If you're doing exploratory coding to try out some ideas and you want to share those with other devs by pushing to `main` but don't want to affect the actual production site then add your code to the development entry point, i.e. `DevelopmentApp.tsx`.

 ### general Qs & As